timocafe/poly/README.md

           -- latency (latency benchmark)
           -- throughtput (throughtput benchmark)
-          -- lib (contains implementation of exp, scalar/vector version) -- ulp (ulp benchmark)
+          -- lib (contains implementation of exp, scalar/vector version) -- exp
+                -- scalar (implementation of the exp scalar version) -- vector (implementation of the exp vector version)
+             -- poly
+                -- scalar (implementation of the polynomial evaluation scalar version) -- vector (implementation of the polynomial evaluation vector version)
+             -- tool
+                -- scalar(implementation of 2^k and the branching part for the scalar version) -- vector(implementation of 2^k and the branching part for the vector version)
+          -- ulp (ulp benchmark)
        -- cyme (DSL for the vectorial version)
        -- dot (contains ASM - DAG graphiz format/ATT)